zio/zio-http/docs/dsl/handler_aspect.md

 The `HandlerAspect.interceptHandler` takes two handler functions, one for the incoming request and one for the outgoing response.

-In the following example, we are going to create a middleware that counts the number of incoming requests and outgoing responses and stores them in a `Ref` inside the ZIO environment:
+In the following example, we are going to create a handler aspect that counts the number of incoming requests and outgoing responses and stores them in a `Ref` inside the ZIO environment:

 ```scala mdoc:compile-only
 import zio._